dwalend/Disentangle/README.md

 * choose an algorithm to perform the minimization.
 You probably want to use Dijkstra's algorithm.
 * arrange for your code to run the algorithm on your graph

-Floyd-Warshall provides a Digraph[Node,Label] with your nodes and labels that contain the results of the minimization.
+FloydWarshall provides a Digraph[Node,Label] with your nodes and labels that contain the results of the minimization.
 Dijkstra provides a Seq[(Node,Node,Label)] where the labels contain the results of the minimization.
-Brandes provides that Seq plus a Map[Node,Double] that holds each node's betweenness.
+Brandes provides the same Seq as Dijkstra's algorithm plus a Map[Node,Double] that holds each node's betweenness.

     import net.walend.graph.semiring.{OnePathFirstStep,FirstStep,FewestNodes,Dijkstra}